 I was seemingly passed by everyone on the road.
 Many times I thought I was dead last but often 4-5 minutes later someone else would pass me.
 Sometimes groups of 3-4 riders went flying by.
 Where were they hiding?

 We got to the first mountain climb, Shenandoah Mountain on U.S. Rte.
 33. I was passed by 22 riders and passed no one.
 I was having a bad day.
 I briefly talked to 16-year-old Ben, who I helped last year.
 He had passed me but then I caught him and asked him if he was going for another jersey.
 He told me he was but didn’t think he had a chance.
 I hope he made it.
 We both stopped briefly at the summit but I had a good fast descent and didn’t see him after that.

 At Reddish Knob Road I started the climb.
 It is tough.
 It begins with a one-mile climb followed by a one-mile descent.
 Then the fun begins.
 It’s a five-mile climb with 1,635′ of gain.
 That averages to 6.2% but that is skewed by the last half mile or so which flattens out.
 By contrast, the seven-mile climb at Horseshoe Curve (Altoona, Pa.) averages about 4%.
-It does have a very tough section of 20% though.
+That one does have a very tough section of 20% though.
 But Reddish Knob is harder.

 I was passed by five riders going up Reddish.
-But three of those I eventually passed as they were pushing their bikes.
+But three of those I eventually passed back as they were pushing their bikes.
 It is tough.
-One guy was paper-boying all over the road and still passed me.
+One guy was paperboying all over the road and still passed me.
 Until he walked.

 It took everything I had not to stop.
 Not to walk.
 I dug deep then went deeper.
-My knee (R) was hurting.
+My right knee was hurting.
 I made the decision to do the 80-mile route and forgo the century.
-I also tried to make plans for dinner with the granddaughters in Martinsburg but couldn’t do both.
+I also tried to make plans for dinner with the granddaughters in Martinsburg and I couldn’t do both.